 Be Careful What You Wish For

-Legions of fans have petitioned Warner Bros. to release the Synder cut ever since the 2017 release of Justice League, which was panned by critics and underperformed at the box office.
+Legions of fans petitioned Warner Bros. to release the Synder cut after the 2017 release of Justice League, which was panned by critics and underperformed at the box office.
 Based on DC Comics, Justice League is Warner Bros.’ sloppy answer to Disney’s Avengers, the hugely popular cinematic franchise based on Marvel Comics.

 But while the Marvel Cinematic Universe is full of genuinely good movies (Guardians of the Galaxy, Avengers, Spider-man: Homecoming, Infinity War, Captain Marvel, Black Panther, Iron Man, Captain America: The Winter Soldier, Thor: Ragnarok, etc.), the DC Cinematic Universe pretty much sucks.
 With the exception of Wonder Woman, movies like Man of Steel and Suicide Squad have failed to replicate Marvel’s winning formula.